tonetheman/js13k_2022/readme.md

 - MUST: need an instruction/setup screen
     - shows until user hits space bar
     - STARTED

+- BUG/FEATURE: a bug if a player comes down over a rocket
+    - the rocket can stick and stop moving

 - MUST: need graphics for rockets?
     - if not i need particles at least i think?